andyst-dev/cpp_part2-42/README.md

 ### cpp06
 This module focuses on C++ casts and runtime type handling.
-It introduces explicit conversions, serialization through integer representation, and dynamic type identification.
+It introduces explicit conversions, serialization through integer representation and dynamic type identification.

 Included exercises:
-- `ex00` — `convert`: scalar literal conversion to `char`, `int`, `float`, and `double`
+- `ex00` — `convert`: scalar literal conversion to `char`, `int`, `float` and `double`
 - `ex01` — `serialize`: pointer serialization and deserialization with `uintptr_t`
 - `ex02` — `identify`: runtime identification of derived types from a base class